 It is observed on a small set of devices in a few cases.
 The light will turn off as quickly as possible.
 However, this will result in a brief flash.
 We can only advise you not to utilize ‘Power loss recovery’ for that device if this problem happens.

 I have set my lights to ‘power loss recovery’ and turned them off using a wall switch, but they return to their default settings.

 If the light is on the same color set-up for 7 seconds, the light will store its current color set-up.
 After modifying color set-ups using the app, you must wait 7 seconds to save the light status.
 After that, you can power cycle the light to restore it to its previous state.

 I have a ‘Living Whites’ product that says there is a software update, but none when I access the software update.

 Unfortunately, no software upgrades will be available because the Living White products are not essentially part of the Philips Hue line.
 As a result, the Power-on behavior will be unavailable for these devices.

-Default startup of beyond/phoenix/living color has changed
+The default startup of beyond/phoenix/living color has changed.

 I am John Kouchek, the founder of Own The Smart Home.
 I am passionate about making homes smarter and more efficient.
 I have a degree in Robotics and Automation (MSc) and have worked in the home automation industry for over 10 years.
 Learn More!